-In most US households there are all types of consumer products used every day that add value to the people using them.
-The product performs a chore or other household task more efficiently, adds entertainment value to their lives, or delivers a basic necessity such as heat, AC, or hot water.
+In most US households there are all types of consumer products used every day that add value to people's lives.
+The product performs a chore or household task more efficiently, adds entertainment value to their lives, or delivers a basic necessity such as heat.
 Most of these products use some form of energy to produce the desired function.
-Electrical energy allows the user to manipulate a product’s functions through control systems, is used to operate electrical devices such as motors, or, produce heat.
+Electrical energy allows the user to manipulate a product’s functions through a control system.
+Electricity is also used to operate electrical devices such as motors, or, produce heat.
 Combustion of a fuel, such as natural gas, can also be used as a heat source.
-In some cases, the combination of electricity and a fuel source are used to produce a function, such as a furnace, water heater, or clothes dryer.
+In some cases, the combination of electricity and a fuel source are used to produce a function.
+Water heaters, clothes dryers, and furnaces are examples of dual energy appliances.

-Independent of the energy source used to run a product, when energy is used, a risk exists that this energy produces unintended outcomes, including the product catching fire.
-If a fire does occur, from a product safety standpoint, the role of the product must be to contain the fire within the product’s enclosure.
+Independent of the energy source used to run a product, when energy is used, a risk exists that this energy produces unintended outcomes.
+One, but not all, of those unintended consequences is the risk of the product catching fire.
+If a fire does occur within a product, from a product safety standpoint, the role of the product's enclosure must be to contain the fire.
 This enclosure strategy is required to prevent the product fire from propagating to the adjacent area and eventually evolving into a house fire, which has potential life threatening consequences as well as significant property damage.
 Not all consumer product producers are necessarily aligned with the need for this enclosure strategy.

-Clearly the product is expected to perform the necessary functions to add value to the consumer, but must also satisfy other requirements the user typically demands such as styling, which makes the product aesthetically pleasing, cost, and the often unrecognized user requirement, the product is safe.
+Clearly the product is expected to perform the necessary functions to add value to the consumer, but must also satisfy other requirements the user typically demands.
+Some of those demands include styling, which makes the product aesthetically pleasing, cost, and the often unrecognized user requirement, the product is safe.

 From a manufacturer standpoint, styling and cost can be managed most effectively through the use of plastic materials for either part or all of the product enclosure design.
 However, plastic can have performance limitations when it comes to containing a fire.